renuo/i18n-docs/README.md

 | places.work        | Workplace    | Workplace   | Workplace   |
 | places.castle_park | Castle park  | Castle park | Castle park |
 ```
-Note that locales are defaulting to the default locale, and then to the humnanized key.
+Note that locales are defaulting to the default locale, and then to the humanized key.

 ## 3. Usage